 I don’t know how damning this is as a comic book nerd, but I’ve never had an affinity for Barbra Gordon, Batgirl.
-Barbra Gordon as the Oracle being something totally different, in her original form Gordon evolved from a swinging mod-librarian more excited about accessorizing than fighting crime to one of Batman’s many interchangeable sidekicks, only she was a girl and the daughter of Jim Gordon, so she had certain advantages, story-wise, that both Nightwing and Robin didn’t have–imagine the chief of Gotham P.D.’s daughter being captured by the police and revealed as a vigilante!
+Barbra Gordon as the Oracle being something totally different, in her original form Gordon evolved from a swinging mod-librarian more excited about accessorizing than fighting crime to one of Batman’s many interchangeable sidekicks, only she was the daughter of Jim Gordon, so she had certain advantages, story-wise, that both Nightwing and Robin didn’t have–imagine the chief of Gotham P.D.’s daughter being captured by the police and revealed as a vigilante!
 Of course, the Joker shot Barbara Gordon in the spine, paralyzing her from 1988 to 2011, a remarkable era of consistency in a medium that resurrects characters who didn’t die violently enough in the past.

 With Batgirl #1, that’s over, and all of Barbara’s post-Killing Joke stories seem to have been tossed out the window.
 The Joker still shoots her, the gunshot still paralyzes her, but after three years she’s able to walk again.
 Gail Simone doesn’t put much effort in explaining the whys and wherefores of this development in Barbara’s life, but she doesn’t exactly need to.
 Like Grant Morrison in Action Comics #1, Simone is less concerned with history and more concerned with character building.
 So it’s not important to Gordon why she’s able to walk again, but what she’s going to do now that she can.
 The answer, obviously, is to go back out on the streets and fight crime.